Roy Jenson

-Roy Cameron Jenson (February 9, 1927 – April 24, 2007), also known and credited as Roy Jensen, was a Canadian American football player, stuntman, and actor.
+Roy Cameron Jenson (also spelled Jensen; February 9, 1927 – April 24, 2007) was a Canadian-American actor, stunt performer, and Canadian football player.

-Early years
+Early life and education

 Jenson was born in Calgary, Alberta, and moved to Los Angeles with his family as a child.
-He was a lumberjack and a construction worker before he joined the United States Navy in World War II.
-After the war he graduated from UCLA, where he was a member of the Delta Tau Delta fraternity.
-He then became a Canadian football player for the Calgary Stampeders and the BC Lions from 1951 through 1957.
+His brother was visual effects artist George Jenson.
+He was a lumberjack and a construction worker before he joined the United States Navy during World War II.

+After the war he graduated from the University of California, Los Angeles, where he was a member of the Delta Tau Delta fraternity and played football.